the-Hull/Diss/readme.md

 Scroll down to the bottom of the list, and click on the commit called "[*colors, trend*][4]" from the 1st of July, 2015.
 You'll see which files I modified, and how - added lines are shown in green, and changed, or deleted ones in red.

 The version control system is what makes git so powerful:
-> Even after overwriting a file with a new save, you can always go back to a previous commit and restore the file.
+> Even after overwriting a file with a new save, you can always go back to a previous commit and restore what was lost.

   [1]: https://github.com/the-Hull/Diss/tree/master/Analysis/source